d4rkr00t/whybundled/README.md

   <br/>
 </div>

-Ever wondered why any particular module ended up in a resulting bundle?
+Ever wondered why any particular module ended up in a bundle?
 WhyBundled is here to answer exactly this question.

-It is meant to be used alognside with [stats report from webpack](https://webpack.js.org/api/stats/).
+It's meant to be used alognside [stats report from webpack](https://webpack.js.org/api/stats/).

 ## Quick Start